Classifying spaces of infinity-sheaves: Weak Kan fibrations

 In this section, we define and investigate weak Kan fibrations of simplicial spaces (or sets).
-These generalize Kan fibrations and are related to (and inspired by) Dold fibrations of topological spaces \cite{Dold}.
-We refer the reader to appendix \ref{sec:appendix} for background on simplicial spaces.
+These generalize Kan fibrations and are related to (and inspired by) Dold fibrations of topological spaces~\cite{Dold}.
+We refer the reader to \cref{sec:appendix} for background on simplicial spaces.

+The following definition is discussed by Lurie \cite{Lurie.Simplicial}, \cite[Definition A.5.2.1]{Lurie.SAG}.
+Our definition is essentially the same, except that we formulate it for Reedy fibrant simplicial spaces, to avoid mentioning Reedy fibrant replacements.

-\begin{defn} Let $f : X \to Y$ be a Reedy fibration between Reedy fibrant simplicial spaces.
-We say that $f$ is a \emph{Kan fibration} if it has the right lifting property with respect to all horn inclusions.
-That is, if for every solid square
+\begin{definition} Let $f : X \to Y$ be a Reedy fibration between Reedy fibrant simplicial spaces.
+We say that $f$ is a \emph{Kan fibration} if it has the right lifting property with respect to all horn inclusions (\cref{horns}).
+That is, for every solid square